-6.2 Unless the property has a garden or local amenity space (including a park), written permission will not normally be granted to keep a dog, although exceptions may be made for assistance dogs.
+Unless the property has a garden or local amenity space (including a park), written permission will not normally be granted to keep a dog, although exceptions may be made for assistance dogs.

-6.3 Only assistance and sensory dogs may be kept in Retirement Living with permission from RBC.
+Dogs may be kept in Retirement Living properties if the tenant has direct access to the garden.
+Particular consideration when assessing the suitability of a dog will be given to the setting and client group in accommodation designated for older people.

-- 6.4 RBC will not grant permission for a cat unless it can access a garden or if the tenant signs an undertaking that the cat will be a 'house cat' and will not go outside a similar expectation applies for a 'house rabbit'.
-Cats living in Independent Retirement Living will be expected to be a 'house cat'.
-Residents will be expected to agree to this when signing their undertaking. - 6.5 In considering a request for permission to keep a pet, staff will take into account the type of animal and the size and type of accommodation, and any relevant history of pet ownership.
-Personal circumstances, any complaints of antisocial behaviour and the tenant's ability to take on an additional financial commitment (for example a recent history of regular rent payments + no rent arrears over the last 6 months) may also be considered in considering their suitability for pet ownership. - 6.6 RBC will also explore with any tenant requesting permission to own a dog who works what arrangements will be put in place for the dog while they are at work or if/when they are no longer able to care for it.
+RBC will not grant permission for a cat unless it can access a garden or if the tenant signs an undertaking that the cat will be a 'house cat' and will not go outside - a similar expectation applies for a 'house rabbit'.

+In considering a request for permission to keep a pet, staff will take into account the type of animal and the size and type of accommodation, and any relevant history of pet ownership.
+Personal circumstances, any complaints of antisocial behaviour and the tenant's ability to take on an additional financial commitment (for example a recent history of regular rent payments + no rent arrears over the last 6 months) may also be considered in considering their suitability for pet ownership.

+RBC will also explore with any tenant requesting permission to own a dog who works - what arrangements will be put in place for the dog while they are at work or if/when they are no longer able to care for it.
 RBC will require a tenant to sign an undertaking in relation to barking and anti-social behaviour.
-The tenant will be required to rehome a dog if it causes neighbours anti-social behaviour. - 6.7 The boundary of any garden will be required to be adequate to ensure that a pet will be contained.
+The tenant will be required to rehome a dog if it causes neighbours anti-social behaviour.

+The boundary of any garden will be required to be adequate to ensure that a pet will be contained.
 Where the Council has in place a 3 ft fence or a wire fence this is to mark the boundary and not to contain pets and will not be enhanced due to pet ownership.
 A tenant may be required to raise the height of the fence or strengthen the base prior to being granted permission in order to ensure that any permitted pet cannot escape from the garden or cause a nuisance to neighbouring properties.

-7. What happens to my pet if I am homeless?
+4.4 What happens if I am homeless to my pet?

-- 7.1 Runnymede Borough Council will support households seeking assistance from the authority due to homelessness or impending homelessness who are existing pet owners.
-This support may include: - Helping find temporary kennels or lodgings for cats - Contributing to the costs of lodgings during the homeless 'relief duty' - Support with rehousing a pet permanently if a pet cannot be kept in the temporary accommodation. - 7.2 Permission for cats and dogs will not be given to tenants in temporary accommodation as any subsequent offer of settled accommodation may not be suitable for these animals.
+Runnymede Borough Council will support households seeking assistance from the authority due to homelessness or impending homelessness who are existing pet owners.
+This support may include: -

+- Helping find temporary kennels or lodgings for cats - Support with rehousing a pet permanently if a pet cannot be kept in the temporary accommodation.

+Permission for cats and dogs will not be given to tenants in temporary accommodation as any subsequent offer of settled accommodation may not be suitable for these animals.
 If permission is granted in exceptional circumstances for an assistance dog, it will be subject to the tenant abiding by the terms of a signed undertaking.

-8. What we will not give permission for?
+4.5 What we will not give permission for?

-- 8.1 Permission will not be granted if the applicant is subject to a ban from keeping animals, the animal requires a licence under the Dangerous Wild Animals Act 1976, or the dog is of a type prohibited by the Dangerous Dogs Act 1991 (unless it has been exempted from the prohibition by a Court Order and the conditions of the exemption are being complied with.) - 8.2 Under no circumstances are tenants allowed to breed or offer any animal for sale from an RBC owned property.
+Permission will not be granted if the applicant is subject to a ban from keeping animals, the animal requires a licence under the Dangerous Wild Animals Act 1976, or the dog is of a type prohibited by the Dangerous Dogs Act 1991 (unless it has been exempted from the prohibition by a Court Order and the conditions of the exemption are being complied with.)

+Under no circumstances are tenants allowed to breed or offer any animal for sale from an RBC owned property.
 If a tenant is found to be breeding an animal in an RBC owned property, we will withdraw our permission to keep the animal